 There are many kinds of assistance available for adoptive parents, whether or not they adopt from foster care, including loans, grants, and tax credits.
 The Federal Adoption Tax Credit covers up to $14,300 in adoption expenses, which can help reduce the financial burden for eligible adoptive parents.
 Children adopted from foster care are usually eligible for more assistance, including student financial aid, medical coverage, maintenance support, and in some cases, reimbursement of adoption costs.

 There are many adoption grants and loans available for prospective adoptive parents including The Abba Fund, which provides interest-free loans to Christian families, and the Academy of Adoption and Assisted Reproduction Attorneys, which assists individuals and non-profits.
-Many other foundations provide grants and financial assistance, including A Child Waits Foundation, which offers grants for domestic and international adoptions, and the Anna Cheri Foundation, which assists in the adoption of orphaned children worldwide.
+Many other foundations provide grants and financial assistance for birth mothers, including A Child Waits Foundation, which offers grants for domestic and international adoptions, and the Anna Cheri Foundation, which assists in the adoption of orphaned children worldwide.

 Although there are various eligibility requirements for adoptive parents depending on the organization or foundation, it’s worth researching the options available and applying for as many grants as possible.
 There are millions of children worldwide in need of a loving, safe home, and with some research and persistence, you can be well on your way to making your adoption dream a reality.